Pholidophorus: Taxonomy

 For a long time, the genus Pholidophorus served as a wastebasket taxon containing various unrelated species of basal stem teleosts.
 Over the years, many of these have been moved to separate genera.
 The Late Jurassic nominal species "Pholidophorus" purbeckensis was renamed Ichthyokentema by Arthur Woodward in 1941.
 Likewise, the Early Jurassic form "Pholidophorus" bechei was renamed Dorsetichthys and moved to its own family, Dorsetichthyidae, by Arratia (2013).
 The nominal species "Pholidophorus" friedeni Delsate, 1999, and "Pholidophorus" gervasuttii Zambelli, 1980, were renamed Luxembourgichthys and Lombardichthys by Taverne and Steurbaut (2017) and Arratia (2017), respectively.

 Description

-Pholidophorus was a herring-like fish about 40 cm long, although it was not closely related to modern herring.
+Pholidophorus was a herring-like fish with average standard length about 6 cm long, although it was not closely related to modern herring.
 Like them, however, it had a single dorsal fin, a symmetrical tail, and an anal fin placed towards the rear of the body.
 It had large eyes and was probably a fast-swimming predator, hunting planktonic crustaceans and smaller fish.

 A very early teleost, Pholidophorus had many primitive characteristics, such as ganoid scales and a spine that was partially composed of cartilage rather than bone.